DataDog/integrations-extras/typingdna_activelock/README.md

 In order to view the logs correctly in the TypingDNA ActiveLock dashboard, you need to set the facets and measures in the [Configuration](#configuration) section.

-### Metrics

-The TypingDNA ActiveLock integration does not include any metrics.

-### Events

-The TypingDNA ActiveLock integration does not include any events.

-### Service Checks

-The TypingDNA ActiveLock integration does not include any service checks.

 ## Troubleshooting

 Need help?
 Contact [Datadog][1] or [TypingDNA support][2].